-Viper: A High-Performance I/O Framework for Transferring Deep Neural Network Models
+Viper: A High-Performance I/O Framework for Transparently Updating, Storing, and Transferring Deep Neural Network Models

 Background

-- Producer (Scientific AI Application) typically trains a DNN model offline with a fixed set of input data and then persists the trained model to a model repository for future use
+In traditional DL workflow, producer (Scientific AI Application) typically trains a DNN model offline with a fixed set of input data and then persists the trained model to a model repository for future use, while consumer (Inference Serving System) will load the pre-trained DNN model from the model repository and offers online inference queries for end-user applications.

 However, this offline training is not an ideal choice in two scenarios: